syl20bnr/spacemacs-elpa-mirror/stable-melpa/yang-mode-readme.txt

   that removing the byte-compiled cc-mode.elc file fixes these problems.
   (e.g. /usr/share/emacs/23.1/lisp/progmodes/cc-mode.elc)

-  For use with Emacs 22, just use:
-    (require 'yang-mode nil t)

   For editing somewhat larger YANG modules, add this to your .emacs
     (setq blink-matching-paren-distance nil)